KILL SWITCH

 No Title of Nobility shall be granted by the United States

-Binding since the beginning.
+Sufficient to end tyrannical nonsense since day one.
 Almost never used.
 Renamed.
 Buried.
 Forgotten.
-But still binding.
+Still there.
+Still binding.
 And more potent than ever.

 A Title of Nobility is a government-granted legal status that creates enduring rights, privileges and social status denied to others.

 Article I, Section 9 states "No Title of Nobility shall be granted by the United States."
-This is routinely referred to as the Emoluments Clause or even the Foreign Emoluments Clause, skipping right over the structurally stronger and more absolute domestic ban.
+This is routinely referred to as the Emoluments Clause or even the Foreign Emoluments Clause, skipping right over the absolute and self-executing domestic ban.

 Article I, Section 10 repeats it and directs it toward the States: "No State shall...grant Titles of Nobility."